GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/Greater_Perth/analysis/jatwc_to_inundation/README.md

         * (Not currently supported by JATWC) Minor land warning (0.55 <= H <= 1.5)
         * (Not currently supported by JATWC) Major land warning (1.5 >= H)
     * The above thresholds are suggested in the paper by Greenslade et al. (2020) - (see https://doi.org/10.1007/s00024-019-02377-z)
     * The zones are limited to be inside the PTHA 1/10000 exceedance-rate (84th percentile epistemic uncertainty).
 This ensures the upper limit is not an unstable random quantity, and gives a uniform degree of conservatism at different sites.
+Note later on these maps were manually edited to produce the final zones (see description in AJEM manuscript), and at that point we chose to use a 1/2500 (84th pc) limit, which is more standard.

 * ./elevation_contours
     * Elevation contours (0, 1, 2, ...
 10 m) for ATWS zones, derived from the inundation model elevation grid.